6 Ways Candidates Try To Outsmart A Remote Proctored Assessment

 Fixes: Randomized webcam snapshots, Custom timer on MCQs.

 9 Ways They Aren’t.
-(HackerEarth Fixes In Detail)
+(HackerEarth Proctoring Fixes In Detail)

 If you were worried about what you read above, then allow yourself to breathe a sigh of relief.
-HackerEarth Assessments has in-built features to ensure that every assessment taken on our platform is proctored to ensure authenticity.
+HackerEarth Assessments has in-built proctoring features to ensure that every assessment taken on our platform is monitored to ensure authenticity.
 Here are the most important ones:

 #1.
 Randomized webcam snapshots – 2 every minute